Skip to content

 Remaining space: 300 tokens

 If history overflows, the agent "forgets" the beginning of the conversation.
-In practice, this happens either because your runtime trims/summarizes old messages to fit the limit (the model doesn't receive them), or because the API rejects the request with a context-length error if you don't handle overflow.
+In practice, it happens for one of two reasons: either your runtime trims/summarizes old messages to fit the limit (the model never sees them), or the API rejects the request with a context-length error if you don't handle overflow.

 The Model is Stateless: It doesn't remember your previous request if you don't pass it again in messages.